ChorusOne/network-handbook/src/node-software/open-source.md

 — it is possible for a pseudonymous author to establish a track record over time.
-However, when there is a code dump that adds half a million lines of code in a single commit, then it’s impossible to establish the provenance of that code, which makes it difficult to trust.
+However, when there is a code dump that adds half a million lines of code in a single commit, then it’s impossible to establish the provenance of that code, which makes the project difficult to trust.

+In addition to trust reasons,
+having good source control history is simply good practice for any software project.
-In addition to this, a good source control history is a valuable tool for developers, both for debugging (e.g. with `git bisect`) and understanding the context of a piece of code (e.g. with `git log` and `git blame`).
+A good history is a valuable tool for developers, both for debugging (e.g. with `git bisect`) and understanding the context of a piece of code (e.g. with `git log` and `git blame`).
 We as node operators occasionally have to dive into the source code of a network as well, and access to the history is very helpful for us to understand why a piece of code works in a certain way.

+[^smart-contract]: One notable exception to this are smart contracts, which for many reasons have to be kept deliberately small.

 ## Stealth launches